EBR (Centrais Eletricas Brasileiras S.A.) stock is in for a key growth catalyst - The Dwinnex

 Ratios:

-To gain a deeper understanding of EBR’s stock, we examine its different ratios.
+For a deeper understanding of Centrais Eletricas Brasileiras S.A.’s stock, let’s take a closer look at its various ratios.

 Upgrades & Downgrades